thingsboard/thingsboard.github.io/_includes/docs/user-guide/firmware.md

 ## Dashboard

-To observe and monitor status of your device firmwares, such as which devices are updating right now, any issues with downloads, and which ones have been updated already, you should go to the Dashboards into the Firmware dashboard.
-It creates automatically when you add firmware to your ThingsBoard.
+To monitor and track the firmware status of your device, such as which devices are updating right now, any boot issues, and which ones have already been updated, you should go to the Firmware dashboard.
+It is created automatically when you add firmware to ThingsBoard.
-There you can see list of all devices with full information about their firmware.
-To see more details about the statuses, use tabs on the right of the page.
+There you can see a list of all devices with full information about their firmware.
+Use the tabs on the right side of the page to see more detailed status information.
-Learn more about particular devices firmware status by clicking buttons opposite to the device titles.
+Find out more about the firmware status of specific devices by clicking the buttons next to the device names.

 {% include images-gallery.html imageCollection="fw-dashboard" %}